Red-tagging in the Philippines: Ethnic-rights activists

 In 2018 a United Nations Human Rights Council report counted "at least 80 recognized human rights defenders, indigenous peoples' representatives, and representatives of community-based organizations," which the administration of President Rodrigo Duterte had labeled as terrorists in connection with their work, some of which was part of their "cooperation with the United Nations."
 This included UN Special Rapporteur Victoria Tauli-Corpuz, who was falsely listed as a senior member of the NPA.

 In January 2019, indigenous Lumad leaders Datu Jomorito Guaynon and Ireneo Udarbe were arrested after being accused by police and state elements of being communist rebel recruiters.
 Both have frequently organized protests against ancestral land encroachment and mining.

 In August 2019, Brandon Lee, an American ancestral-domain paralegal and Cordillera Human Rights Alliance volunteer, was shot four times outside his home in Ifugao province, putting him in a coma.
 Since 2015, posters claiming Lee and other IPM members as "enemies of the state" and members of the NPA had been circulating in the province.

 The Negrense ethnic group has also been subject to a disproportionate amount of red-tagging in the decades since Philippine independence, from the usual sacadas dumaans to legal professionals, celebrities and even call-center labor-rights advocates.
 The persistent attacks have led to the steady growth of the #DefendNegros movement among a broad section of Negrenses resident both in Negros and the diaspora.

-Lumad school volunteer teacher Chad Booc has been continuously red-tagged by state forces even after his demise during the New Bataan massacre.
+Lumad school volunteer teacher Chad Booc has been continuously red-tagged by state forces even after he was killed during the New Bataan massacre.